ndpa181/MysqlAdminer/README.md

 # MysqlAdminer
 ===============

-Quickly install Mysql with Docker in one sentence, easy to manage database with Adminer.
+Quickly install the latest version of Mysql8 with Docker with just one command, and use Adminer to easily manage the database via web pages.
+Navicat or other third-party MySQL client connections are also OK.

 *Make the world simpler*

 Table of contents